renerocksai/rrisc/README.md

   - load register from RAM / IO port / immediately
   - store register to RAM / IO port
   - jump
+- ALL instructions can be executed conditionally
+    - e.g. `LDA #$00 : EQ` will clear register A only if the EQUAL flag is set
+    - this reduces the need for conditional jumps
 - an interesting indirect jump mode:
   - `jmp HI[LO]`  will jump to HI * 256 + [HI * 256 + LO]
   - HIGH byte is specified directly